scala/docs.scala-lang/contribute/hacker-guide.md

 Here are some more testing tips:

 * If you have several tests, and want a tool for only running tests that conform to some regular expression, you can use `partest-ack` in the `tools` directory: `./tools/partest-ack "dottype"`
-* If your tests fail with an like:
+* If your tests fail in the following way:

         test.bc:
            [echo] Checking backward binary compatibility for scala-library (against 2.11.0)